-Example WCC Distance Education Responses Reflected in Action Plans highly structured, educationally coherent program pathways for students to follow by starting with the end in mind; consulting with 4-year education providers and with employers to ensure that program learning outcomes are clearly aligned with the requirements for success in further education and careers.
+Example WCC Distance Education Responses Reflected in Action Plans support services following the guided pathways approach.
+These institutions are mapping out highly structured, educationally coherent program pathways for students to follow by starting with the end in mind; consulting with 4-year education providers and with employers to ensure that program learning outcomes are clearly aligned with the requirements for success in further education and careers.
 Guided pathway colleges design program maps to assess and improve learning across programs, not just single courses.
 They are also rethinking new student intake systems to create program on-ramps that help students choose and enter a program of study as quickly as possible.
 Guided pathway colleges closely monitor students' progress toward program completion and give frequent feedback and support to help keep students on track.
 California community colleges, like WCC, have much work to do in this institutional effectiveness arena; redesigning the traditional "cafeteria style" (too many student choices resulting in slow completion) academy model.
 Action Plan Table 5 document our commitment to this work.
 The state system now supports a pilot California Guided Pathways initiative and appears ready to expand this redesign.